-The vast majority of survey participants nearly 85.5% agreed that following an agile framework is one of the key critical success factors (CSFs) when putting into practice an agile project management technique.
+The vast majority of survey participants nearly 85.5% agreed that following an Agile Project Management Framework is one of the key "critical success factors" (CSFs) when putting into practice an agile project management technique.
 These conclusions are consistent with the body of literature.